 The transport of the equipment often presents most spearfisher men with a big question mark.
 Taking the Speargun on on the plane is, however, overwhelmed by most people.
 It is not a problem to carry the Speargun with most airlines in the European Union (Ryanair, Lufthansa, Vueling, Easy Jet, Eurowings, KLM, Thomas Cook, Tuifly, Airberlin (or soon no longer Airberlin)).

-If it is not just a 4 kg, 140 mm wood harp with an even longer arrow, it is recommended to purchase a so-called “Pencil Bag” from the golf accessories.
+If it is not just a 4 kg, 140 mm wood harp with an even longer arrow, the solution is to purchase a so-called “Pencil Bag” from the golf accessories.
 These are often purchased on relevant Internet sites (Ebay, Amazon) for small money.
 These bags are reinforced by hard plastic and prevent the bending of the contents.
 Often I myself have already transported up to three spearguns without announcing sport luggage (usually 50 € surcharge).
 It is enough to straighten the bag to its regular luggage with a tensioning belt or similar.

 The nice ladies and gentlemen of the luggage reception will checkin the luggage and send you to an extra counter for “heavy and bulky luggage”, which usually means a time loss of 10 minutes, more not.
 In the case of X-ray control, simply enter “Harpune / Speargun for fishing” and off you go on vacation.
 The baggage will be unloaded on arrival at regular intervals.
 However, do not be alarmed if your luggage takes a little longer.
 Heavy baggage and special baggage are often unloaded at the end (but the 10 minutes are worth it).